Adjunct Associate Professor Nick Reid

 BA (Hons), PhD (ANU)

-Nick Reid is an Associate Professor in the School.
-His main linguistic specialisation is the study of Australian Aboriginal languages of the Daly River region (NT).
-He has published grammars, dictionaries and text collections of the two languages, Ngan'gikurunggurr and Ngen'giwumirri.
+Nick’s main linguistic specialisation has been the study of Australian Aboriginal languages of the Daly River region (NT).
+He has published grammars, dictionaries, and text collections, of the two languages, Ngan'gikurunggurr and Ngan'giwumirri, and is currently involved in developing teaching resources for those languages for the Ngan’gi Schools Network.

 His descriptive work has fuelled other research interests, primarily within the areas of morphological and syntactic typology, language description, historical linguistics and ethnomusicology.
 He is particularly interested in systems of nominal and verbal classification, and has co-edited a book on nominal classification in Australian languages.